Large-scale dispersive estimates for acoustic operators: homogenization meets localization: Introduction and main results

 In other words, we show that the spatial spreading of the mass density and of the energy density of eigenstates are comparable.
 A proof is included in Step~7 of Section~\ref{sec:th}. \end{rem} We briefly comment on the above result and compare it to the literature, separately discussing the periodic, quasi-periodic, and random settings:

 \begin{enumerate}[---] \item {\it Periodic setting:}\\ In the periodic setting, item~(i) is well known to the expert and is part of the folklore of Floquet theory, see e.g.~\cite[Section~6.3]{Kuchment-16}.
 In~\cite{AKS-20}, Armstrong, Kuusi, and Smart gave a different proof of~(i), based on periodic elliptic homogenization theory in form of a large-scale analyticity result for $A$-harmonic functions, which prevents the existence of \emph{exponentially-localized} eigenstates in the lower spectrum.
 To extend this to the non-existence of general~$\Ld^2$ eigenstates, the authors relied on a deep result by Kuchment based on Floquet theory, which states that the existence of an $\Ld^2$ eigenstate would imply the existence of an exponentially-localized eigenstate (see~\cite[Theorem~6.15]{Kuchment-16}).
 In the present work, our proof of item~(i) also relies on homogenization theory, but now applied to the wave equation rather than to the elliptic equation associated with the operator~$H_a$.
-As opposed to~\cite{AKS-20}, the non-existence of general $\Ld^2$ eigenstates follows directly from our arguments without relying on Floquet theory.\footnote{Our proof would in fact be substantially simpler if we restricted ourselves to the study of exponentially-localized eigenstates.} This latter point is crucial as it precisely allows us to extend our argument to more general disordered media, such as the quasiperiodic and random settings, which could not be covered so far by other available techniques.
+As opposed to~\cite{AKS-20}, the non-existence of general $\Ld^2$ eigenstates follows directly from our arguments without relying on Floquet theory.\footnote{Our proof would in fact be substantially simpler if we restricted ourselves to the study of exponentially-localized eigenstates.} This latter point is crucial as it precisely allows us to extend our argument to more general disordered media, such as the quasiperiodic and random settings, which could not be covered so far by other available techniques. {In the same survey article~\cite{Kuchment-16}, Kuchment conjectures that there is no $\Ld^2$ eigenstate even higher in the spectrum provided $A$ is periodic and smooth enough --- such a result is beyond the reach of arguments based on homogenization (which, by definition, focuses on low frequencies).}